ntuhpc/training-ay1819/2-Build_System/README.md

 # config the build
 $ autoconf

+# load intel compiler
+$ module load intelcc
-$ ./configure --enable-mpi=yes --with-beagle=/path/to/just/above/beagle-lib --prefix=/path/to/your/MrBayes CC=mpiicc CXX=icpc
+$ ./configure --enable-mpi=yes --without-beagle --prefix=/path/to/your/MrBayes CC=mpiicc CXX=icpc

 # build MrBayes in parallel.
 Can also set a value to -j like -j8
 $ make install -j